Darkwing Duck: Home media

-Video on demand

-United States

 As of September 2019, the majority of the series is available for purchase on the iTunes Store and Google TV, with the lone exception of the banned episode "Hot Spells".
 They are listed in 6 separate volumes (with Seasons 2 and 3 individually representing the last two volumes), which on the iTunes Store can also be bought in a pack other than individual purchases or a complete series pack at the price of $40 for all 90 available episodes.
 In addition, the series (with the exception of the episode "Hot Spells") can also be viewed on the Disney+ streaming service, which has been on the streaming service since its launch on November 12, 2019.

-International

-The entire series (including the episode "Hot Spells") is currently available for purchase on Amazon Prime Video and on Disney+ in Germany.
-The first season (comprising the show's first two seasons) is available in six volumes while the second season (comprising the third season) is available in one volume.
+The show is available on the Disney+ streaming service, with the exception of the episode "Hot Spells".

 Reception

 Critical reception

 On the review aggregator website Rotten Tomatoes, the first season holds an approval of 83% based on 6 reviews, with an average rating of 7.00/10.

 Nigel Mitchell of CBR.com stated, "He was the terror that flapped in the night.
 He was the fingernail that scraped the blackboard of your soul.
 He was Darkwing Duck, and he made a generation laugh and thrill with his crazy adventures.
-Following the success of "Ducktales," the 1992 TV show "Darkwing Duck" was one of the first action-oriented shows on Disney's block, and wasn't like any other show on TV."
+Following the success of DuckTales, the 1992 TV show Darkwing Duck was one of the first action-oriented shows on Disney's block, and wasn't like any other show on TV."
 Amanda Dyer of Common Sense Media rated the series 4 out of 5 stars, writing, "Darkwing Duck is a 1990s Disney animated comedy that has slapstick cartoon violence (including weapon use) and mild name calling.
 It follows the heroic yet self-serving antics of cartoon duck superhero Darkwing Duck as he battles various wacky supervillains with his sidekick, Launchpad McQuack."